tarwn/lessthandot-hugo/blogs/content/posts/2009-12-07-comms-for-kbay.md

 Hey everyone,

 <p style="text-indent: 30pt;">
   Sorry this post has been so delayed.
 I was wiped out last week and a half with a nasty cold that I am still recovering from.
 I missed my entire Thanksgiving break, curled up under blankets and coughing my lungs up.
-Anyway, I&#8217;m finally back on my feet, albeit completely buried under catch up work and a new project.
+Anyway, I'm finally back on my feet, albeit completely buried under catch up work and a new project.
 But as promised, nuts and bolts from KBay!
 </p>

 ### The Power of Communication